-The ASPH/CDC Public Health Fellowship Program was established in 1995.
-Its goal is to address emerging needs of public health, and to provide leadership and professional opportunities at the Centers for Disease Control and Prevention (CDC) for students and graduate students of ASPH member graduate schools of public health.
+The ASPPH/CDC Public Health Fellowship Program was established in 1995.
+Its goal is to address emerging needs of public health, and to provide leadership and professional opportunities at the Centers for Disease Control and Prevention (CDC) for students and graduate students of ASPPH member graduate schools and programs of public health.
 The fellowships are from one to two years in duration, depending on the needs of CDC and the fellow.
 The Fellowship Program was established to strengthen the relationship between the academic public health community and public health practice agencies.
 The types of fellowships will vary according to specific areas of research or training within CDC´s Centers/Institutes/Offices (CIOs).

-What does the ASPH Fellowship offer you?
+What does the ASPPH Fellowship offer you?

 - Apply graduate education in the field